gsvprharsha/gsvprharsha.github.io/pages/about.md

 # **A little bit about Myself**

 Hi I am **{{ site.author.name }}** :wave:,<br>
 I am a computer science undergraduate from VIT Bhopal; Pursuing Cyber Security specialization.
 I am also a researcher in the field of Nature Inspired Cyber Security (NICS).
 Some of my interests are reverse engineering and malware analysis, cloud security, and OSINT.
 I am a CTF Player on the platforms of TryHackMe and CTF.
 I write blogs covering programming, OSINT,  reverse engineering and malware analysis.
-{% include elements/button.html link="https://twitter.com/gsvprharsha" text="Twitter" %}

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}